IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-san/20.07/README.md

 ## Troubleshooting

-In case the PVC is not getting created using the `sat-netapp-block` storage clasess
+In case the PVC is not getting created using the `sat-netapp-block` storage classes
 - Review the input parameters values for `managementLIF`, `dataLIF`, `svm`, `username`, `password` and other
 - Review the `trident-kubectl-san` POD's log
 ```